Woman laying on a couch hold a mug with one hand and rubbing her throat with the other because of tonsil stone symptoms

 HEAL

-Tonsil stones – symptoms, causes and removal
+Tonsil stones: Understand symptoms, causes and at-home removal

 What are tonsil stones?

-• Tonsil stones can be large or small, from the size of a grain of sand up to the size of a grape.
+Tonsil stones are hard, calcified deposits that form on your tonsils, the fleshy pads on both sides of the back of your throat.
+Tonsil stones —sometimes called throat stones, or tonsillitis in medical terminology— can be large or small, from the size of a grain of sand up to the size of a grape.

 Tonsil stone symptoms

-• Yellowish bumps or dots in the back of the throat
+• yellowish bumps or dots in the back of the throat

-• Tonsil redness or swelling
+• tonsil redness or swelling

-• A tickle, itch or irritation in the back of your mouth or throat
+• a tickle, itch or irritation in the back of your mouth or throat

-• Bad breath
+• bad breath

-• Cough
+• cough

-• Trouble swallowing
+• trouble swallowing

-• Throat pain
+• throat pain

 What causes tonsil stones?

-Tonsil stones happen when food or debris gets stuck in the mucous membrane that covers your tonsils, or within folds and crevices on the tonsils.
-Over time, these deposits harden and become “stones.”
-Some people have deeper crevices and folds, which makes them more likely to get tonsil stones.
-Also, people who have a history of tonsil inflammation are more likely to develop tonsil stones.
+Tonsil stones are formed when food or debris gets stuck in the mucous membrane that covers your tonsils, or within folds and crevices on the tonsils.
+Over the course of weeks or months, these deposits harden and become “stones.”

 How to prevent tonsil stones